THE GO TO REAL ESTATE RESOURCE

 Start With Your Business Entity.

-When starting out as a real estate investor, you might not know what type of legal structure you need to create to buy and sell property.
+When starting out as a real estate investor, you might not know what type of legal structure you need to create, to buy, and to sell a property.

 - Individual: This would be a home, like your primary residence, that you own in your own name.
 Not the most ideal as you have the most liability.